MobilityDB/MobilityDB/doc/contributing/tpointcloud_schema_design_notes.md

 ## What does not change

-- **`pointcloud_formats` is pgPointCloud's**, created by that extension and read by `schema_cache.c:107` through a heap scan that errors when the relation is absent.
+- **`pointcloud_formats` is pgPointCloud's**, created by that extension and read by `fetch_schema_row()` in `schema_cache.c` through a heap scan that errors when the relation is absent.
 Nothing here modifies it, and a database already registering schemas that way keeps working.
 - **The XML path stays.** A WKB blob may carry an embedded schema document for a `pcid` the backend has not seen, which `meos_pc_parse_xml_fn` handles; data written by other pgPointCloud tools stays readable.
 - ⇒ the two are alternative ways to state the same schema, and the SQL one is what a binding without a PostgreSQL catalog can offer.
 ## Why this reaches the bindings: one fact, two front ends